Skip to main content

 202.633.6512, AdamsG@si.edu

-Greg C. Adams is the interim director of the Ralph Rinzler Folklife Archives and Collections.
+Greg C. Adams is an archivist in the Ralph Rinzler Folklife Archives and Collections.
 His work focuses on the preservation processing of archival collections and providing records management support for staff.
 He holds a BA in music history from Youngstown State University (2001) and master’s degrees in library and information sciences (2004) and ethnomusicology (2012) from the University of Maryland, College Park.
 Greg’s ethnomusicological work is grounded in critical heritage research and programming focused on the multicultural history of the banjo.

 202.633.7478, AlcalaP@si.edu